rekomerio/easy-pizza-api-aspnet/README.md

 * Database is SqlLite combined with Entity framework.
 * User authentication is done with JWT.

-This project is purely done to learn some new tricks and technologies
+This project is purely done to learn some new tricks and technologies and still is very much in progress